The project will develop three Outputs

 - essential aspects that make symbolic play a source of learning and developing linguistic skills in childhood

 - time for playing

-The peer review toolkit (IO3) will be a tool to evaluate all preschool services in Europe on the correct implementation of play based learning methodologies in play activities.
+The peer review toolkit (IO3) is a tool to evaluate all preschool services in Europe on the correct implementation of play based learning methodologies in play activities.
 The aims of the IO3 are: